 The white brilliant metal remained to be an unpopular choice until an Englishman physician and scientist, William Brownrigg, discovered the perfect way to melt and refine it.
 His discovery introduced the metal to many industries, including jewellery.

 Today, platinum is now regarded as the King of Metals.
 Thanks to its durability, the metal has become one of the most sought-after precious metals in the world.
 It is extremely rare, making it cost more than gold.

 How to Identify Quality Platinum Rings

 Platinum is not called King of Metals for nothing.
 It has characteristics jewellers love: strength and malleability.
 It’s soft enough to be turned into whatever shape you want to and strong enough to withstand the daily wear and tear, including polishing.

 However, not all platinum rings are created equal.
 They differ in purity, craftsmanship, as well as content.
-But understanding it is not rocket science, here’s how to determine whether your platinum ring can stand the test of time:
+But understanding it is not rocket science.
+Here’s how to determine whether your platinum ring can stand the test of time:

 Find the Hallmark

 The four precious metals (gold, silver, platinum, and palladium) must be hallmarked based on the amount of metal present in the mixture.
 This seal is like an official stamp of quality which certifies the purity of the metal.
 Find this inside the band to ensure your ring is truly made of platinum.